Department

-Department of Collegiate Education
+Department of Higher Education Department of Collegiate Education Government of Tamilnadu, Chennai

-The Directorate of Collegiate Education was carved out of the
+The Directorate of Collegiate Education

-erstwhile Directorate of Public Instruction in the year 1965 with
+was carved out of the erstwhile Directorate of Public Instruction in

-a view to administer exclusively the Collegiate Education
+the year 1965 with a view to administer exclusively the Collegiate

 Tamil Nadu enjoys the privilege of being one of the most developed

-states in the Country in the field of Higher Education
+states in the Country in the field of Higher Education.

-27 Universities are functioning in Tamilnadu and
+27 Universities are functioning in Tamilnadu and of these 12

-Government of Tamilnadu through the Directorate of Collegiate Education
+Tamilnadu through the Directorate of Collegiate Education.

-Presently 503 colleges are functioning under the
+Presently 1543 colleges are functioning under the administrative

-as detailed below:
+below:

-| Sl.
+Sl.No. |

 Types